DPinson/DiceRoller/README.md

 # dice
-Some kind of dice roller
+Some kind of dice roller, using Vue.js